+Get support for online video streaming services with these troubleshooting tips.
 Online streaming has become popular through services such as Netflix, YouTube and Twitch, and platforms including the Apple TV and the Google Chromecast.
 The quality of your video stream is dependent on a number of factors, including the strength of your Internet connection, sources of local WiFi interference and even the performance of the device being used to stream (or play) that content.

 To improve your video streaming you can start by performing some simple troubleshooting steps on your Shaw Internet service, then try the other troubleshooting steps listed below.
 If neither of those options help solve your issue you can find links to third party resources that may provide additional details and contact information for your specific streaming service.

-|Online streaming performance issues can be caused by variety of different sources, including interference affecting your WiFi signal, and general slow Internet speeds on your home network.
+|Online streaming performance issues can be caused by a variety of different sources, including interference affecting your WiFi signal, and general slow Internet speeds on your home network.
 If you are experiencing problems such as long buffering (or loading) times, poor picture quality or intermittent connectivity while attempting to stream online content you can first try to troubleshoot your Shaw Internet services.|

 If the steps included in the following articles do not resolve your issues you can try the other troubleshooting steps listed below, or view support resources for your individual streaming service.